 We are a family run, independent coffee house.
 Post lockdown the shop is run by myself and Svet only.

-We only serve vegetarian and vegan food, with ample GF options.
+We only serve vegetarian and vegan food.

 We also offer loose leaf teas, tisanes, fresh vegetable and fruit juices and sugar free hot chocolate.

 I have many years experience as a barrista and chef, working in Sydney, Melbourne and Prague.
 And, of course, Manchester.
 I designed and launched Fuel cafe bar in Withington, running it for its first six years, before emigrating to Sydney.
 While at Fuel, I also opened Kaleida (now Matt & Phreds), a live music venue in Tib St in Manchester’s celebrated Northern Quarter.

 I relocated to Prague where I met my wife, Sveta.
 We are both musicians and share a love of music with a passion for coffee culture.
 Sveta trained as a classical violinist, then taught violin and piano for 10 years in Kiev.

 I worked as a musician, sound engineer and producer for many years in Manchester.
 I’m probably best known as being a founder member of The Smiths, although I also worked with Nico and engineered and produced albums for the New Hormones record label.

 The food I cook in the domu kitchen is the same food I would cook and eat at home.
 The only oil in the kitchen is olive oil.
 The ingredients are fresh daily.
 I cook, juice and feed to order.